l7mp/l7mp.io/_docs/l7mp_getting_started.md

 ### Query configuration and manage sessions

 At any point in time you can directly read the configuration of the l7mp proxies using the l7mp REST API.
 By default, the l7mp proxy HTTP REST API port is opened at port 1234 *on all proxy pods*.
-This is extremely useful to check your mesh configuration for debuging purposes.
-For instance, the below returns the whole setup of the ingress gateway l7mp proxy:
+This is extremely useful to check your mesh configuration for debuging purposes, but as mentioned above it also opens a considerable security hole if the port is reachable from outside your cluster.

+The below call returns the whole configuration of the ingress gateway l7mp proxy:

 ``` sh
 curl http://$(minikube ip):1234/api/v1/config